sourceoptics/source_optics/INSTALL.md

 ssh-agent python manage.py scan
 ```

+Note that in order for the scan to *NOT* stall, the SSH fingerprint of the remote server (for SSH checkouts) *must*
+be added to known hosts for the user running the scanner command.
+You can easily do this by just attempting to do a manual git clone for one of the many repos, and then saying "yes" at the known host prompt.

 To scan just a single organization (or organizations matching a substring), you can run as follows:

 ```